espressif/esp-at/docs/en/Compile_and_Develop/How_to_use_ESP_AT_Classic_Bluetooth.md

 If you want to exit passthrough mode, you can input `+++`.

 #### ESP32 CONNECTS TO ESP32
-If you use two ESP32 boards connected to each other，The process is basically the same as described above, The only difference is the initialization. the client initialization is as follow:
+If you use two ESP32 boards connected to each other, The process is basically the same as described above, The only difference is the initialization. the client initialization is as follow:

  ```
  AT+BTINIT=1     // init BT stack